developer-zebra/developer-zebra-site/src/stagenow/3-1/about/index.md

 * See the full list of [Zebra Android devices that support StageNow 3.0](../gettingstarted/)

-* Zebra devices running Android Nougat, Marshmallow, Lollipop, KitKat and Jelly Bean that ship with the StageNow Client support all device configuration options offered by the StageNow tool.
+* Zebra devices running Android Nougat and Marshmallow ship with the StageNow Client and support all device configuration options offered by the StageNow tool.

 * The MX features supported by a given device depends on the versions of Android, OSX, and MX versions in the device BSP.
 Refer to the [MX feature matrix](/mx/compatibility/) to determine features supported by devices in your organization.